XcooBee/xcoobee-php-sdk/API.md

 #### `b` Register your Event Subscription and Handler Pairs

 This is one of the simpler parts.
-As you subscribe to events using the [`addEventSubscription()`](#add-event-subscription) you also supply the PHP function that you wish to invoke when such an event is returned as function argument.
+As you subscribe to events using the [`addEventSubscriptions()`](#addeventsubscriptionseventsubscriptions-config) you also supply the PHP function that you wish to invoke when such an event is returned as function argument.
 See the function definition for more information.

 #### `c` Process Inbound Events

-The easiest way to process inbound event is to invoke the [`handleEvents()`](#handle-events) method of the `system` class.
+The easiest way to process inbound event is to invoke the [`handleEvents()`](#handleeventsevents) method of the `system` class.

 Normally this is included in your site endpoint (page) that receives the HTTP POST from XcooBee.
 If you do event polling, you can pass the full POST body as `event` to the function.

-This [`handleEvents()`](#handle-events) will validate call and call your handlers that you have declared in step `b`
+This [`handleEvents()`](#handleeventsevents) will validate call and call your handlers that you have declared in step `b`

 ### Standard Endpoint (target Url)

 If you choose to accept events via webhook (HTTP POST), we recommend the that you create a standard endpoint to handle all communication.
-During the processing of this page you can, then, call the [`handleEvents()`](#handle-events) method.
+During the processing of this page you can, then, call the [`handleEvents()`](#handleeventsevents) method.

 The standard endpoint to create would be `/xbee/webhook`